What is a Battle Rifle?

 The reason the battle rifle exists and why the rifle was pressed back into limited service was because of the advantages it offered over the standard-issue assault rifle.
 First and foremost, the rifle offered a more powerful cartridge that increased penetration through cover.
 The round can retain energy better through walls, doors, windows, and even the metal frames of cars and trucks.
 The battle rifle could be employed to stop vehicles by popping that engine block.
 In the urban environments of Iraq, this would be quite valuable.

-The 7.62 NATO round also offered user’s longer range capabilities.
+The 7.62 NATO round also offered users enhanced long range capabilities.
 An increased effective range allowed users in Afghanistan to meet the distances Coalition Forces were being engaged in.
 In my time in the country, the bad guys liked to stay outside of the normal rifle range.
 When a PKM is opening up on you at 600 to 700 yards across open poppy fields, the 7.62 NATO offered shooters the ability to hit back.

 The Role of the Battle Rifle